EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/workflow-examples.md

 ces-run podman --gpu ghcr.io/$GHCR_NAMESPACE/pytorch-test:v1.1
 ```

+Note: The namespace and token arguments to `ces-pull` are mandatory.

+Note: When pulling containers into the test environment, instead of using the GitHub access token you used to push the container, it is **recommended** that you use a GitHub access token with 'read:packages' scope only.
+Restricting where you use your read-write token can keep your GHCR secure.

 ### E1 - Step 4.
 Pull and run in the TRE

-The container can be imported and run inside the TRE using the same commands as the [previous step](#e1-step-3-test-in-ces-test-environment).
+The container can be pulled and run inside the TRE using the same commands as the [previous step](#e1-step-3-test-in-ces-test-environment).

+Note: When pulling containers into the TRE, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
+Restricting where you use your read-write token can keep your GHCR secure.

 ## Example 2 - Python ML